A Realistic Pulsar -- Supermassive Black Hole Timing Model: Introduction

 Timing pulsars orbiting around Sgr~A* can be a novel probe of the SMBH properties~\citep{Wex:1998wt, Pfahl:2003tf, Liu:2011ae, Psaltis:2015uza, Zhang:2017qbb, Hu:2023ubk, Hu:2024blq, Shao:2025vmb}, as well as theories of gravity~\citep{Dong:2022zvh,Hu:2023vsg}.
 Previous studies have shown that timing one pulsar with an orbital period less than $\sim0.5\,{\rm yr}$ or combining the timing of two pulsars with orbital periods less than $\sim 5\,{\rm yr}$ can both measure the spin of Sgr~A* to better than $1\%$ level~\citep{Liu:2011ae, Hu:2024blq}.
 Further, timing a pulsar with a tight orbit can even measure the quadrupole moment of Sgr~A*~\citep{Wex:1998wt}, which provides a test of the no-hair theorem in GR~\citep{Carter:1971zc}.

 Current surveys have not found any close pulsars orbiting around Sgr~A* yet.
 In fact, there are only several pulsars that have been found in the GC region~\citep{Deneva:2009mx, Johnston:2006fx, Eatough:2013nva, Rea:2013pqa, Lower:2024sdi, SKAOPulsarScienceWorkingGroup:2025syv}, much fewer than the expected population of pulsars there.
-The ``missing pulsar problem'' may be partially caused by the complex interstellar medium (ISM) environment in the GC region, which makes the detection a challenge for observations at the typical low frequencies~\citep{Cordes:2002wz}, while high-frequency surveys at the current stage are limited by the steep spectrum of the pulsar emission and the instrument sensitivity.
+The ``missing pulsar problem'' may be partially caused by the complex interstellar medium (ISM) environment in the GC region, which makes the detection a challenge for observations at the \ZX{}{typically low frequencies used to observe pulsars}~\citep{Cordes:2002wz}, while high-frequency surveys at the current stage are limited by the steep spectrum of the pulsar emission and the instrument sensitivity.
 Astrophysical explanation considering the formation and evolution of pulsars at the GC may also account for the absence of pulsars~\citep{Dexter:2013xga}.
-Nevertheless, future observations with next-generation radio telescopes are still possible to find pulsars in the GC and even close pulsars orbiting around Sgr~A*~\citep{Liu:2011ae,Bower:2018mta, Desvignes:2025hkk}.
+Nevertheless, future observations with next-generation radio telescopes \ZX{}{will provide the best means} to find pulsars in the GC and even close pulsars orbiting around Sgr~A*~\citep{Liu:2011ae,Bower:2018mta, Desvignes:2025hkk}.

-The upcoming opportunities of finding and timing pulsars orbiting around Sgr~A* demand the development of a realistic timing model that can be used in real data analysis for the very special pulsar-SMBH system.
+The upcoming opportunities of finding and timing pulsars orbiting around Sgr~A* demand the development of a realistic timing model that can be used in real data analysis for \ZX{}{pulsar-SMBH systems}.
 The so-called timing model describes the relation between the times of arrival (TOAs) of pulsar pulses observed at the Earth telescopes and the proper rotation of the pulsar in its own inertial frame~\citep{Damour:1986, Hu:2023vsq}.
 Due to the orbital motion of the pulsar as well as the curved spacetime caused by the SMBH, the pulses observed on Earth are not simply periodic signals.
 A comparison between the model prediction and observed TOAs will enable the measurement of system parameters.

 The timing model for the pulsar-SMBH system is significantly different from those models used for currently timed binary pulsars, mainly due to the grand mass of the SMBH.
 The large orbital semi-major axis of the pulsar in the pulsar-SMBH system leads to leading-order time delays at the order of $10^4\,{\rm s}$ for a pulsar with an orbital period $P_b \sim 0.5\,{\rm yr}$~\citep{Hu:2023ubk}.
 The large time delays enable the detection of next-to-leading-order (NLO) effects in this system.
 Besides, the angular momentum of the system is dominated by the spin of the SMBH, thus the spin-orbit coupling is important in this system~\citep{Wex:1998wt}.
 Many high-order effects that just begin to be measured in the Double Pulsar system~\citep{Kramer:2021jcw} should be easily detectable in a pulsar-SMBH system and therefore need to be taken into account for a realistic timing model.